Swift Action and Strong Leadership

-We need to unite industry, governments and intergovernmental and non-governmental organizations to develop and invest in projects that harness their collective resources and technical expertise.
+We need to unite industry, governments and intergovernmental and non-governmental organisations to develop and invest in projects that harness their collective resources and technical expertise.

-In January 2019, we founded the Alliance to End Plastic Waste as a not-for-profit organization to help solve this serious and complex issue – 8 million tons of plastic waste entering the ocean every year.
+In January 2019, we founded the Alliance to End Plastic Waste as a nonprofit organisation to help solve this serious and complex issue – 8 million tons of plastic waste entering the ocean every year.

 Nearly fifty companies across the plastics value chain have joined the Alliance and together they have committed to invest US$1.5 billion towards solutions that will prevent the leakage as well as recover and create value from plastic waste.

 Ultimately, these solutions prove the investment market of plastic waste to venture capital, private investors, development banks and governments to deliver truly transformational change.